Shopping Cart

 Telegraph Lane

-The Earth Moves Community is grateful to be instrumental in the restoration and re-utilization of Telegraph Lane on the old market gardens in Wallasey, where we are based.
+Earth Moves Community is grateful to be instrumental in the restoration and re-utilization of Telegraph Lane on the old market gardens in Wallasey, where we are based.
 The lane has a beauty and a mystique and is now open for people to enjoy.

-We have created an ample community food growing space and developed community goddess sculpture gardens.
-We are currently erecting our third industrial-size polytunnel.
-Thanks to our funders, volunteers, participants, and visitors, we now have a variety of green and covered spaces for workshops, classes, and events.
+Thanks to our funders, the Wirral Council, participants, community and volunteers, we now have a variety of gardens and areas of rewilding and covered spaces for workshops, classes, and events.

 We have a wildflower area and various mini forest gardens distributed throughout the site.
 Some areas are left to conserve wildlife.